bufbuild/knit-go/README.md

 network listener is configured.
 This property is a YAML map with the following
 keys:

-* `bindAddress`: The address on which to listen.
+* **`bindAddress`**: The address on which to listen.
 This defaults to 127.0.0.1, so that it only accepts requests on the loopback interface.
 You can use 0.0.0.0 to instead listen on all network interfaces (making the server available from other hosts).
-* `port`: The port number on which to listen.
+* **`port`**: The port number on which to listen.
 This defaults to 0, which means an ephemeral port will be chosen.
 The actual ephemeral port used will be printed when the server starts, so you can point clients to that port.

 This property is optional with defaults as described above if absent.

-Note that TLS is not currently supported for the dev server, only plaintext HTTP and HTTP/2.
+Note that TLS is not yet supported by the standalone server, only plaintext HTTP and HTTP/2.
+TLS is coming soon.

 ### Backends Config